imandeol/budgetWise/README.md

 ### Balance Tracking (“Who Owes Whom”)

-- View detailed balances for each group
+- View detailed balances for each user across groups.
-- Shows who owes whom and how much based on all recorded data
+- Shows who owes whom and how much based on all recorded data.

 ### Settlement Recording

-- Log settlement payments (payer → payee)
+- You can settle the balances with individuals (payer → payee)
-- Balances update immediately
+- Balances update immediately across both payer and payee.

 ### Group Activity Timeline